Scthe/scthe.github.io/content/blog/2024-09-25-nanite-materials-notes/nanite-materials-notes.md

 Originally, I'd only read the presentation to know how Nanite was extended.
 Yet most of the covered topics can be broadly applied.

 The programmable raster was not surprising.
 Once you realize "alpha masks can be implemented by not writing selected pixels to the visibility buffer", most of the solution falls in place.
-Of course, there are more complex use cases, and converting the shader graph system (or just affected properties) was probably a lot of work.
+Of course, there are more complex use cases.
+Converting the shader graph system (or just affected properties) was probably a lot of work.

-The compute shading and (especially) Variable Rate Shading are (for me) a bit too complex and far removed from the initial Nanite problem.
+The compute shading and Variable Rate Shading are (for me) a bit too complex and far removed from the initial Nanite problem.
 Remember, I look at this from the perspective of a [tiny web app](https://github.com/Scthe/nanite-webgpu), which is already limited by a lack of 64-bit atomics and early depth-stencil tests.

 The DirectX 12 Work Group API thing was interesting.
 I heard the news when it was first released.
 It's nice to know why this solution exists.